google/santa/docs/development/sync-protocol.md

 #### `postflight` Request

-The request is empty and should not be parsed by the sync server
+The request is empty and should not be parsed by the sync server.

 #### `postflight` Response